maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Âsa Pärson and Amica Sundström. *The Weaving Handbook: The Art and the Craft: Theories, Materials, Techniques, and Projects*.
 - Jane Patrick. *The Weaver's Idea Book: Creative Cloth on a Rigid Heddle Loom*.
 - Janet Phillips. *Exploring Woven Fabrics*; *Designing Woven Fabrics*.
+- Virginia Postrel. *The Fabric of Civilization: How Textiles Made the World*.
 - Thomas Roberts. *Tappet and Dobby Looms: Their Mechanism and Management*.
 - Nadine Sanders. *Warping on a Shoestring: Perfect Tension with Shoestrings, Other Speed Warpign Techniques, Warping a Second Warp Beam*.
 - Nadine Sanders and Joyce Harter. *Theme and Variation: More Weaving That Sings*.